kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 #### Answer: C. Anatomical dead space can be measured using Fowler’s method - *FALSE* = E. Anatomical dead space is reduced in the standing-up position - TRUE
 - Dead space is the volume of air that has to be ventilated, but does not actually take part in gas exchange.
 Anatomical dead space is the volume that does not mix with air in the alveoli, and physiological dead space is the volume of air that may reach the alveoli, but does not take part in gas exchange, eg due to lack of perfusion.
 Anatomical dead space will be increased in the standing position, with larger lung volumes and bronchodilatation.
 Physiological dead space is increased in hypotension, hypoventilation, pulmonary embolus, emphysema and positive-pressure ventilation.

-### Q115 - LEARN
+### Q115
 Which one of the following conditions would result in a _positive base excess_ on a blood gas report?

 	A. Cushing syndrome
 	B. Starvation
 	C. Septicaemia
-	D. Pulmonary embolus - F
+	D. Pulmonary embolus
-	E. Myasthenia gravis - F
+	E. Myasthenia gravis

 #### Answer: C. Septicaemia - *FALSE* = A. Cushing syndrome - TRUE
 - Cushing syndrome classically causes a **hyPOkalaemia** and **metabolic alkalosis**
-	- resulting in a high bicarbonate serum level and positive base excess
+	- resulting in high bicarbonate serum level and *positive base excess*
 - Starvation and septicaemia will both result in metabolic acidosis
-- Respiratory acidosis in myasthenia gravis due to hypoventilation
+- Myasthenia Gravis - respiratory acidosis due to hypoventilation
 - **NOTE** Respiratory alkalosis occurs in pulmonary embolus due to hyperventilation and tachypnoea

 ### Q116
 A 47-year-old male patient received a cadaver kidney transplant with immediate function 2 weeks ago.
 Within 3 days his serum creatinine had normalised to 110 µmol/l.
 He was discharged on the 5th post-operative day and has been followed up at the transplant follow-up clinic, attending thrice weekly.
 On attendance today his serum creatinine is 167 µmol/l and he is well in himself with no symptoms.
 You note on checking the blood results that the creatinine was 115 µmol/l 2 days ago.
 His tacrolimus (immunosuppression drug) level is normal.
 Ultrasound scan shows a normal transplant kidney.
 What is the most likely cause of his raised serum creatinine?

 	A. Acute rejection episode (and a transplant biopsy is urgently required to confirm the diagnosis)
-	B. Acute tubular necrosis - F
+	B. Acute tubular necrosis
-	C. Volume depletion due to diarrhoea and vomiting - F
+	C. Volume depletion due to diarrhoea and vomiting
-	D. Ureteric obstruction - F
+	D. Ureteric obstruction
 	E. Transplanted renal artery stenosis

 #### Answer: E. Transplanted renal artery stenosis - *FALSE* = A. Acute rejection episode (and a transplant biopsy is urgently required to confirm the diagnosis) - TRUE
-- Volume depletion is not likely as the patient did not complain of diarrhoea or vomiting.
-The ultrasound scan would have excluded ureteric stenosis (hydronephrosis) and transplanted renal artery stenosis.
-Residual acute tubular necrosis does not usually lead to a jump in the serum creatinine level.
-The serum creatinine levels tend to plateau at a level above the normal range in such a case.
-Acute rejection should be suspected in this case and can be proved on an urgent biopsy.
+- Volume depletion is not likely as the patient did not complain of diarrhoea or vomiting - The ultrasound scan would have excluded ureteric stenosis (hydronephrosis) and transplanted renal artery stenosis
+- Residual acute tubular necrosis does not usually lead to a jump in the serum creatinine level
+- The serum creatinine levels tend to plateau at a level above the normal range in such a case.
+- Acute rejection should be suspected in this case - can be proved on an urgent biopsy

 ### Q117
 _Fever_ can be caused by all of the following, EXCEPT:

-	A. Heatstroke - T
+	A. Heatstroke
-	B. Hyperthyroidism - T
+	B. Hyperthyroidism
 	C. Posterior hypothalamic lesions
-	D. Dehydration - T
+	D. Dehydration
-	E. Exercise - T
+	E. Exercise

 #### Answer: C. Posterior hypothalamic lesions - TRUE

-##### Causes of Fever
+##### Causes of Fever - LEARN
 - Illness
 - Exercise
 - Heatstroke